The Jubilee Centre

 We aim to:

-- Support each child to develop their communication skills
+- Support each child to develop their social and communication skills

 - Develop independent learners

 - Help the children become active and valued members of the school community

 - Help the children to exceed expectations and achieve their personal best

 - Support all pupils in partnership with parents and carers

 Fine Motor Skills- Adapted for individual children, the ‘Write from the start’ programme aids in developing the fine motor and perceptual skills required for effective handwriting and scissor control.

 Zones of Regulation- A programme developed by Occupational Therapists that supports children to develop awareness of emotions and feelings, what can affect our moods and self-regulation strategies.